magepages/mpdocs/docs/shop-by-brand-m2/user-guide.rst

     * **Brand Logo Width in Product Page**: Set the width for brand logo shown at frontend
     * **Brand Logo Height in Product Page**: Set the height for brand logo shown at frontend

+* **Show Brand Info in Product Admin Grid**: Display information of brand at the Product Admin Grid page, including:

+  * **Brand Logo Only**: Only display the brand logo at the Product Admin Grid
+  * **Brand Name Only**: Only display brand name at the Product Admin Grid
+  * **Brand Logo & Brand Name**: Allow showing brand logo and brand name at the Product Admin Grid respectively
+  * **Brand Name & Brand Logo**: Allow showing brand name and brand logo at the Product Admin Grid respectively

 2.1.2 All Brands Page Settings
 ^^^^^^^^^^^^^^^